-Turks and Caicos (TCI) Islands are one of the dreamiest of the Caribbean islands.
-With its stunning white-sand beaches and luxury resorts, excellent year-end temperature, and the world’s third-largest barrier reef system, TCI is a highly desirable Caribbean destination.
+Turks and Caicos (TCI) Islands are one of the dreamiest Islands to visit.
+With its stunning white-sand beaches, luxury resorts, excellent year-end temperature, and the world’s third-largest barrier reef system, it is a highly desirable destination for couples and families.

 Turks and Caicos Travel Guide

-Somewhere in between the Bahamas and the Dominican Republic, there is a beautiful country with one of the most beautiful beaches in the world.
-Turks and Caicos Islands (TCI) is mainly known for white-sand beaches, luxury resorts, and a pristine marine environment.
+Somewhere between the Bahamas and the Dominican Republic is a beautiful country with one of the most beautiful beaches in the world.
+Turks and Caicos Islands (TCI) is a British Oversees territory and mainly known for its white-sand beaches, luxury resorts, and pristine marine environment.

-While TCI consists of 40 different islands, only eight are inhabited.
-The most popular tourist destination is Providenciales, also “Prove,” where you can find most resorts, restaurants, and the world-famous Grace Bay Beach.
+While TCI consists of 40 different islands, only eight are inhabited, the most popular tourist destination is Providenciales, also “Prove,” where most resorts, restaurants, and the world-famous Grace Bay Beach are found.

 Flying to Turks and Caicos